BraneShop/BraneShop.github.io/src/showreel/Generating Object Stamps.md

 ---

 Here we have the idea of, given some background image, can we fill it with arbitrary objects so that it looks realistic?
-Here htey show that they are able to solve this problem very nicely, by filling a diverse range of wildlife scenes with animals!
+Here they show that they are able to solve this problem very nicely, by filling a diverse range of wildlife scenes with animals!